technicat/ideas/language.md

 - An app that shows the evolution of Chinese characteres.
 - An app that teaches sign language, using camera gesture recognition.
 - An RPG for language instruction - go out and buy/barter weapons, assemble a team, etc. in a foreign land with a foreign language (just like I had to figure out how to order food in the company cafeteria when I worked in Hong Kong).
+- An app that lip reads using the camera.